TLP Today

-Our Story
+Our History - The Blakey Story

-Total Language Plus is a result of our family answering the Lord’s call.
+(Told by Barbara Blakey, Founder and former owner) Total Language Plus is a result of our family answering the Lord’s call.
 We still wonder why He chose us, but our hearts are filled with gratitude that He did.

 Coming Home for School